Pold87/myPDDL/README.md

 collaboration between knowledge engineers and the use of PDDL in real-world applications.
 It consists of the following integral parts:

-- myPDDL-new: Create a myPDDL project folder structure with PDDL domain and problem skeletons.
+- _myPDDL-new_: Create a myPDDL project folder structure with PDDL domain and problem skeletons.
-- myPDDL-syntax: A context-aware syntax highlighting feature.
+- _myPDDL-syntax_: A context-aware syntax highlighting feature.
-- myPDDL-snippet: Code snippets (templates), which can be inserted in myPDDL files.
+- _myPDDL-snippet_: Code snippets (templates), which can be inserted in myPDDL files.
-- myPDDL-distance: Automated distance calculation for PDDL locations, specified in a problem file.
+- _myPDDL-distance_: Automated distance calculation for PDDL locations, specified in a problem file.
-- myPDDL-diagram: A type diagram generator for analyzing the structure of myPDDL type hierarchies.
+- _myPDDL-diagram_: A type diagram generator for analyzing the structure of myPDDL type hierarchies.
-- myPDDL-IDE: An integrated development environment for the use of myPDDL in Sublime Text.
+- _myPDDL-IDE_: An integrated development environment for the use of myPDDL in Sublime Text.

 Supported file types